Lowlands-Tactical/LT-Wiki/docs/README.md

-# Documentation Site
+# Lowlands Tactical Wiki

-This is a documentation site built with GitHub Pages and Jekyll.
+This is the documentation site for Lowlands Tactical, built with Jekyll and Just the Docs theme.

 ## Local Development